What is a Wheel Out Wheel Back service?

 -

-Adequate lighting in the bin storage area and on the paths to the kerbside.
-Council recommends sensor lighting in the bin storage area and on the paths.
+- Adequate lighting: Council recommends sensor lighting in the bin storage area and on the paths to the kerbside.

 -